Established, December 9, 1976

 V. The General Assembly

-b.
-It shall elect from among its full members a President, a Vice-President, a Treasurer and four members who shall serve on the Executive Committee.
+- It shall elect from among its full members a President, a Vice-President, a Treasurer and other members, each representing a country which has at least four member institutions.
+They shall serve on the Executive Committee.

 It shall meet normally once every two years, and the date and place shall be decided by the Executive Committee.